PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 That said, I do still feel the same frustration when I do `ls ~` and see the little `.cargo` folder taunting me, polluting my home.
-I do think it would be better on the long term if someone had the motivation to do all that work, cross the Ts and dot the Is, and actually planted that tree.
+I do think it would be better in the long term if someone had the motivation to do all that work, cross the Ts and dot the Is, and actually planted that tree.

 Just, you know.
 Be aware that there's a lot of work before we can actually get